mathspp/mathspp/pages/02.blog/why-apl-is-a-language-worth-knowing/item.md

 Of course, this “clutter” is the code needed to actually build the list of results, but the “building the list of results” should not be the most important part of your code in those cases.

-In hindsight, this argument in favour of list comprehensions is really trivial, but the truth of the matter is that I have been involved in many discussions about the usage of list comprehensions and I had never seen/heard anyone advocate for list comprehensions by presenting this argument.
+Once more, in hindsight, this argument in favour of list comprehensions is really trivial, but the truth of the matter is that I have been involved in many discussions about the usage of list comprehensions and I had never seen/heard anyone advocate for list comprehensions by presenting this argument.
 At least, not in these simple terms.